sagemathinc/cocalc/notes/final_push.md

      [ ] (0:30?)
 Learn how latest easier-to-expand Cassandra cluster now works; update conf accordingly.
      [ ] (0:30?)
 Reduce some firewalling, maybe (?)

- [x] (3:00) Prepare kvm base image on 06salvus with everything configured and installed for all components of system (except stunnel).
+ [ ] (3:00) Prepare kvm base image on 06salvus with everything configured and installed for all components of system (except stunnel).

+     [ ] (0:30?) install bup system-wide on base vm.

      [x] (0:45?) vmhosts: ensure substantial lvm space available for persistent images (512GB on all machines for now) [x] (0:15?) image: apt-get update; apt-get upgrade [x] (0:15?) image: apt-get install everything listed in build.py